Timcees/alx-system_engineering-devops/README.md

-A script that print the current working directory
+A script that print the absolute working directory